asenawritescode/bulksms-docs/README.md

 }
 ```

-## Send a message to many recipients
+## Send an SMS message to many recipients

 ### Request